 An important part of estimating the cost of a self-help house is determining the costs of subcontracted work such as plumbing and electrical.
 Virtually all self-help housing programs subcontract certain jobs in the construction of the houses.
+A copy of the subcontracts should be kept on file.
 The grantees should obtain bids from as many qualified subcontractors as feasible to assure that the best materials and labor are secured for the best price.

 In addition to obtaining bids, grantees should interview prospective subcontractors to determine their quality of performance and workmanship.
-Take a look at their work and ask their clients whether they were pleased with the work and the price.
+Take a look at their work, check references and ask their clients whether they were pleased with the work and the price.
 Furthermore, ask others in the community about the integrity, professional competence, and timeliness of the subcontractors under consideration.
+You may check with the local building department if your community has one or your local Chamber of Commerce.
+Some states have a debarment list that you could check.
+It is recommended to do a credit check in the process of selecting contractors.